Kerry says sees opportunity for progress on Syria as he meets Zarif

 Zarif said his priority for the meeting was to discuss the implementation of the July 14 agreement under which Iran agreed to take steps to curtail its nuclear programme in exchange for relief from economic sanctions that have crippled its economy.

-"We hope that by its full implementation – its good-faith implementation – we can vent some of the mistrust that has existed over the past many decades," Zarif said according to a U.S. State Department transcript.
+"We hope that by its full implementation – its good-faith implementation – we can vent some of the mistrust that has existed over the past many decades," Zarif told reporters.

 Iran is willing to discuss Syria with the United States, a senior Iranian official said.

-Diplomats have said Iran might consider Assad's departure but have suggested that Tehran wants him to be succeeded by another Alawite government in Sunni-majority Syria, a position that could be unacceptable to the United States.
+Diplomats have said Iran might consider Assad's departure but suggested Tehran wants him to be succeeded by another Alawite government in Sunni-majority Syria, a stance that could be unacceptable to the United States, let alone Syrian Sunnis.

-During his talks with Zarif, Kerry "conveyed the urgency of seeing our detained and missing U.S. citizens come home to be reunited with their families,"
+Robert Ford, a former U.S. ambassador to Syria, played down the chances of rapid progress, saying the big powers disagree on what is the main problem and how to address it.

+"The Russians think the biggest problem is the Islamic State and the way to fix it is that people should stop fighting Bashar al-Assad and should help him," Ford said.
+"The American/Turkish/Saudi position is Bashar al-Assad is the biggest problem."

 Jason Rezaian, Tehran bureau chief for the Washington Post,